SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 such as a wildcard pattern (``_``).
 If a ``catch`` clause does not specify a pattern, the ``catch`` clause matches and binds any error to a local constant named ``error``.
-For more information about the pattens you can use in a ``catch`` clause, see :doc:`../ReferenceManual/Patterns`.
+For more information about the patterns you can use in a ``catch`` clause, see :doc:`../ReferenceManual/Patterns`.

 To see an example of how to use a ``do`` statement with several ``catch`` clauses,